Skip to main content

 How do I apply for NC Residency?

 A bachelor’s degree is not required for admission into the DVM program.
-An applicant just needs to satisfy the prerequisites.
-However, most admitted students do have their bachelor’s degree by matriculation.
+Applicants must simply complete the required prerequisite courses.

 What are the prerequisite course requirements?